Rank $r$ DT theory from rank $0$

 \subsection{Acknowledgements}

 We thank Arend Bayer, Tom Bridgeland, Daniel Huybrechts, Adrian Langer, Davesh Maulik, Rahul Pandharipande, J\o rgen Rennemo and Yukinobu Toda for help, encouragement and useful conversations.
 We thank Dominic Joyce for help, discouragement and useful conversations.
 In \cite{FT2} we explained our intellectual debt to Toda's work \cite{TodaBG}; here we would also like to record our admiration for the extraordinary papers \cite{BMT, BMS, JS}, which made everything possible.
+We are grateful to two fantastic anonymous referees for really useful reports.

 We acknowledge the support of an EPSRC postdoctoral fellowship EP/T018658/1, an EPSRC grant EP/R013349/1 and a Royal Society research professorship.